 The youngest NBA head coach in nearly a decade, he steered the Boston Celtics to the league's best record with a modern, analytical approach forged in personal adversity.

-Joe Mazzulla's rise to the helm of the Boston Celtics is a story of basketball intellect forged through fire.
-A tough, defensive-minded point guard at West Virginia, his playing career was marked by a fierce will that saw him play through a broken wrist in a critical NCAA tournament game.
-His coaching journey began in the college ranks, with stops at Fairmont State and back at West Virginia, where he was known for his defensive schemes and intense demeanor.
-When an unexpected suspension created a vacancy on the Celtics' staff in 2019, Mazzulla seized the opportunity.
-Just three years later, he was thrust into the interim head coach role and, after leading the team to the NBA Finals, had the interim tag removed.
-His coaching philosophy blends a relentless defensive identity with a modern, spacing-oriented offense, demanding accountability while empowering his star players, making him a defining new voice in the league.
+Joe Mazzulla became head coach of the Boston Celtics after leading the team to the NBA Finals as interim coach in 2023.
+Born in 1988, he played as a defensive-minded point guard at West Virginia, competing through a broken wrist in a critical NCAA tournament game.
+His coaching career began at Fairmont State and later West Virginia, where he developed defensive schemes.
+An unexpected suspension created a vacancy on the Celtics' staff in 2019.
+Mazzulla seized the opportunity, was thrust into the interim head coach role three years later, and had the interim tag removed.
+His philosophy blends relentless defense with a modern spacing-oriented offense.

 1981–1996